redatomstudios/CFIM/README.md

 Member
 ------
-> - Check if respond/comment are being displayed in the correct accounts
+> - *Check if respond/comment are being displayed in the correct accounts*
+> - When accessing 'My Projects', no results are shown on initial load.
+Projects are listed if filter is applied
+> - When filter is applied in 'My Projects', filtered results aren't shown.
+Instead, all projects are listed.